singularity014/BERT_Embedding_Classifier/README.md

 # Transformer_BERT_Experiment
-# BERT EMbedding based model vs Non-BERT Embedding model comparison
+BERT Embedding based model vs Non-BERT Embedding model comparison

 1) This repo gives a step by step guide of using BERT Style tokenizer and how it can be used for tasks like sentiment analysis with models like CNN, LSTM    etc. BERT has a unique way of tokenizing, and we could leverage similar tokenization technique to feed tokenized data to our traditional models.
 2) After the tokenization process is done we will see how to use BERT Embedding layer to obtain features.